 I always knew that I could be successful at baseball.
 Once I was 16 years old and hit 89mph on the radar gun as a left handed, high school junior pitcher, and had a great coach in my corner, Tom Novak, supporting me and making me really believe in myself and my potential, I came to the realization that I would be the only one that would possibly be able to stand in my way.

 After playing my freshman year at South Mountain Community College in 2003-04, I earned a full-ride scholarship to pitch at Washington State University in 2004.
 The day I arrived would be the first time in my path that I wouldn’t be cleared to play due to my hip condition.
-The doctor informed me that I would most definitely need to receive a hip replacement eventually, and that I should try and wait to get it replaced until I was at least 30 years old due to the nature of artificial hips and their nature of needing to be revised (statically) generally within 10-15 years, and sometimes shorter if a person was “too active.”
+The doctor informed me that I would most definitely need to receive a hip replacement eventually, and that I should try and wait to get it replaced until I was at least 30 years old due to the nature of artificial hips and often times needing to be revised with another surgery (statistically) within 15 years, and sometimes shorter if a person was “too active.”
 To say the least, I wasn’t sure what I was supposed to do at this point.
-My mom was always positive, always so encouraging, and always hopeful for greater things…I figured I ought to do the same regardless of the fact that this was happening, so I started looking for answers because I knew it couldn’t be over.
+My mom was always positive, always so encouraging, and always hopeful for greater things…I figured I ought to do the same regardless of the fact that this was happening.
+So, I started looking for answers because I knew it couldn’t be over.

 My mother always provided all that we needed as kids, and she was always there to get me to my games and practices, but she really didn’t know anything about what quality baseball training, nutrition, or baseball conditioning truly entails.
 As young athletes we have a huge advantage if we are taught the proper methods early on in order to create a remarkable foundation of habits to build up from.
 That is what MADE is all about and that is why it exists.
 Motivation, Appreciation, Dedication…EVEryday.
 We do our best EVEryday and all the time, continuing to create ourselves championship positive habits towards success in our lives.
 This starts from our youth, and it starts with the champion mentorship.